Ankon1708/T5-Entitle/README.md

 **Key aspects of the fine-tuning process include:**

-* **Base Model:** Google's Flan-T5-Base (220M parameters).
-(An initial attempt to fine-tune Flan-T5-Large (770M parameters) was constrained by the 32GB GPU memory, underscoring the necessity for PEFT techniques.)
+* **Base Model:** Google's Flan-T5-Base (248M parameters).
 * **Framework:** PyTorch
 * **Optimizer:** AdamW
-* **Learning Rate:** Initialized at 2e-5 and adjusted to 3e-5 during training for full fine-tuning.
+* **Learning Rate:** Initialized at 2e-5 and adjusted to 3e-5 during separate training cycles for full fine-tuning.
 LoRA training used specific learning rate optimizations as per PEFT guidelines.
 * **Batch Size:** An effective global batch size of 32 (16 per GPU on two NVIDIA T4 GPUs).
 * **Epochs:** Trained for 6 epochs.
 * **Learning Rate Scheduler:** Linear decay of 0.01 with warmup (default in Trainer).